Save Big on Android and iPhone Apps this Weekend | nextpit

 Weight: 7.3 ounces

-Reasons to buy +
+Reasons to buy +Super-powered A16 Bionic chip

-Excellent cameras
++Excellent cameras

-Bright and colorful display
++Bright and colorful display

-On the large side for a small phone
+Reasons to avoid -On the large side for a small phone

-Below-average battery life
+-Below-average battery life

-eSIM only
+-eSIM only

 At 6.1 inches, the iPhone 14 Pro is a bit bigger than other small phones, but you'd be hard pressed to find a smaller phone with a better feature set.